2. Transgender patients

 Gender awareness: understanding that there are socially determined differences between men and women, and that these influence access to and control of resources.

 Gender sensitivity: the ability to perceive existing gender differences and issues, and to incorporate these into strategies and actions.
-Contrast with gender blindness.
+Contrast with gender blindness – the failure to recognize that gender roles and constraints are imposed on people by their social context.

 Gender analysis: identifies the inequalities that arise from the different roles of men and women, and analyzes the consequences of these inequalities for their lives, health and well-being.